junxit/us-congress-bills-116/metadata.md

 - 2020-09-25 — Introduced in House
 - 2020-09-25 — Referred to the Committee on the Judiciary, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-09-25 — Referred to the Committee on the Judiciary, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2020-10-01 — Rules Committee Resolution H. Res.
+1164 Reported to House.
+Rule provides for consideration of H. Res.
+1153 and H. Res.
+1154 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2020-10-02 — Amendment reported by the House Committee on Rules.
+- 2020-10-02 — Considered as unfinished business. (consideration: CR H5657-5658)
+- 2020-10-02 — Considered under the provisions of rule H. Res.
+1164. (consideration: CR H5645-5652)
+- 2020-10-02 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1153.
+- 2020-10-02 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2020-10-02 — House amendment offered
+- 2020-10-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-10-02 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2020-10-02 — On agreeing to the resolution Agreed to by the Yeas and Nays: 232 - 157, 4 Present (Roll no. 217). (text: CR H5645)
+- 2020-10-02 — POSTPONED PROCEEDINGS - At the conclusion of debate, the Chair put the question on agreeing to H. Res.
+1153 and announced by voice vote that the ayes had prevailed.
+Mr. McClintock demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2020-10-02 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 232 - 157, 4 Present (Roll no. 217).
+- 2020-10-02 — Rule provides for consideration of H. Res.
+1153 and H. Res.
+1154 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2020-10-02 — The previous question was ordered pursuant to the rule.